mattermost/docs/source/onboard/sso-saml-onelogin.rst

 8. (Optional) If you configured ``First Name`` Attribute and ``Last Name`` Attribute, go to **System Console > Site Configuration > Users and Teams**, then set **Teammate Name Display** to **Show first and last name**.
 This is recommended for a better user experience.

-To confirm that SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication from your profile picture via **Profile > Security > Sign-in Method > Switch to SAML SSO**, then log in with your SAML credentials to complete the switch.
+To confirm that SAML SSO is successfully enabled, switch your system admin account from email to SAML-based authentication from your profile picture via **Profile > Security > Sign-in Method > Switch to SAML SSO**, then log in with your SAML credentials to complete the switch.

 We also recommend that you post an announcement to your users detailing how the migration will work.